• Skip to main content

 Which words would describe my homeschool atmosphere?

 Mine are fairly easy to figure out since our homeschool atmosphere spills over into the things I write about my website.
-Creating a Cozy Life is the foundation of what I write here so words that would describe our atmosphere include:
+Creating a Cozy Life is a big part of what I write about here so words that would describe our atmosphere include:

 • simple